How to Get SHA-1 & SHA-256 Fingerprints for Android App — 2025 Guide

 -

-keytool -list -v -keystore <path-to-your-keystore> -alias <your-key-alias>
+keytool -list -v -keystore <path-to-your-keystore> -alias <your-key-alias>Replace:

-with your key alias.
+<your-key-alias>→ your key alias

 -